hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Fault-tolerance

-Amazon Kinesis persists its data and makes it possible to replay it (on a per shard basis).
-This enables fault-tolerance.
-If a job has a processing guarantee configured, then Jet will periodically save the current shard offsets internally and then replay from the saved offsets when the job is restarted.
+Amazon Kinesis persists the data and it's possible to replay it (on a per-shard basis).
+This enables fault tolerance.
+If a job has a processing guarantee configured, then Jet will periodically save the current shard offsets and then replay from the saved offsets when the job is restarted.
 If no processing guarantee is enabled, the source will start reading from the oldest available data, determined by the KDS retention period (defaults to 24 hours, can be as long as 365 days).

 While the source is suitable for both at-least-once and exactly-once pipelines, the only processing guarantee the sink can support is